tobiaskortus/covid19-search/processing/README.md

 # Document Processing + Construction of the Data Models

 The following sections of this document describe the preprocessing and processing of the CORD-19 dataset in order to provide a suitable set of data models for the information retrieval tasks used in the search engine.
-The `/processing` directory includes all relevant scripts used for the processing of the CORD-19 dataset as described in the following sections.
-Before running those scrits the [required prerequesites](../README.md) should be installed and configured.
+The `/processing` directory includes hereby all relevant scripts used for the processing of the CORD-19 dataset as described in the following sections.
+Before running those scripts the [required prerequesites](../README.md) containing the databases and the CORD-19 dataset should be installed and configured.

 ## Overview

-The processing of the given dataset consists of two main parts.
-First the documents of the CORD-19 dataset which are given in a json format are preprocessed using the following steps:
+In order to create the required data models out of the CORD-19 dataset the following steps are performed.
+First the documents of the CORD-19 dataset which are given in a json format are preprocessed using the following tasks:

 - extract the relevant information from the file
 - perform additional data cleaning
--  vertical data migration from additional sources (GRID, ISO 3166-1 Codes)
+- vertical data integration from additional sources

-Hereby the preprocessing which is used as a basis for the cration of the data models, as depicted in fig 1, takes place in three different domains which are described in more detail in the following section ([CORD-19 Preprocessing]())
+Hereby the preprocessing which is used as a basis for the cration of the data models, as depicted in fig 1, takes place in the three different document areas (author, institutions, document and references) which are described in more detail in the following section ([CORD-19 Preprocessing]())

 > Note: The processing of the references is currently not used due to the poor performance.